Daniel-Ho986/Daniel-Ho986/README.md

 Full-Stack Web Developer
 ------------------------

 I am a developer who has been coding for 4 years.
-Besides having a passion for web development, I am also interested in learning UI/UX and QA.
+Besides having a passion for web development, I am well versed in React, Vue, TypeScript, Next and AWS.

 * 🌍  I'm based in New York City
 * ✉️  You can contact me at [Daniel.ho0703@gmail.com](mailto:Daniel.ho0703@gmail.com)